Milton S. Hershey: World War II

-Hershey Chocolate supplied the U.S. Armed Forces with chocolate bars during World War II.
+Hershey Chocolate supplied the U.S. Armed Forces with military chocolate bars during World War II.
 These bars were called Ration D Bars and Tropical Chocolate Bars.
-The Ration D Bar had very specific requirements from the army: It had to weigh 1 or 2 oz; it had to resist melting at temperatures higher than 90 F, and it had to have an unpleasant-enough flavor to prevent the troops from developing cravings for them.
+The Ration D Bar had very specific requirements from the army: it had to weigh 1 or 2 oz, it had to resist melting at temperatures higher than 90 F, and it had to have an unpleasant-enough flavor to prevent the troops from developing cravings for them.
 After a year or two, the Army was impressed enough with the durability and success of the Ration D Bar to commission Hershey to make the Tropical Chocolate Bar.
 The only difference between them was that the Tropical Chocolate Bar was made to taste better than the Ration D Bar and still be as durable.
-Tropical Chocolate Bars were designed not to melt in the tropical weather.
+Tropical Chocolate Bars were designed to not melt in the tropical weather.
 It is estimated that between 1940 and 1945, over three billion of the Ration D and Tropical Chocolate Bars were produced and distributed to soldiers throughout the world.
 In 1939, the Hershey plant was capable of producing 100,000 ration bars a day.
 By the end of World War II, the entire Hershey plant was producing ration bars at a rate of 24 million a week.
-For its service throughout World War II, the Hershey Chocolate Company was issued five Army-Navy 'E' Production Awards for exceeding expectations for quality and quantity in the production of the Ration D and Tropical Chocolate Bars.
+For its service throughout World War II, the Hershey Chocolate Company was issued five Army–Navy 'E' Production Awards for exceeding expectations for quality and quantity in the production of the Ration D and Tropical Chocolate Bars.
 The Hershey factory machine shop even made some parts for tanks and machines during the war.